tomwassenberg/certbot-ocsp-fetcher/README.md

 a certificate lineage, but only during its renewals.
 Be aware that in Certbot
 <0.10.0, hooks were [not saved] in the renewal configuration of a certificate.

-**Note:** If there is an OCSP staple with the target name already existing in the output directory which doesn't expire within two days, a new OCSP response will **not** be fetched.
-Use the `-f/--force-fetch` flag to override this behavior (see below).
+**Note:** If an OCSP staple file with the target name already exists in the output directory with a response that doesn't expire within half of its lifetime, the existing OCSP staple file will **not** be updated.
+Use the `-f/--force-update` flag to override this behavior (see below).

 ### CLI parameters
 - `-c, --certbot-dir`\